PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 In the blue cast of the flickering fairy lantern, Boltac took a pair of heavy wool gloves from his belt and put them on.
 "I'm gonna do what I do best.
 I'm going to make a deal with him."

-Relan searched his memories for sagas in which the hero had defeated the monster by making a deal.
+Relan searched his memories for any sagas or songs in which the hero had defeated the monster by making a deal.
 He came up empty.

 Rattick asked, "Stout Merchant, have you ever seen a troll?"